I have to say that my Italian has improved greatly since the last blog post, however, there’s still some improvement to go!

-Do modules which would wouldn’t usually do – and select modules which have specialists at Bocconi.
+Do units which you wouldn’t usually do – and select units which have specialists at Bocconi.

 ESN is a great way to meet individuals like you on exchange from all around Europe.
 However, don’t limit yourself to this network.
 Join Bocconi societies to do extracurricular work and get involved in the variety of events they have to offer.
 I am lucky enough to be a member of the Luxury Bocconi Student Society.
 My job in the society is to help organise events for the society.
 It’s so far been great to be able to meet like-minded people and a diverse set of students.
 Last week I was lucky enough to go to Florence to visit the heritage museum of Gucci – Gucci Gardens.
 Taking the brand experience to a whole new level.